-This knowledge and ongoing victimization by possessors and distributors of Amy's child sex abuse images have caused "long lasting and life changing impact[s] on her" that "are more resistant to treatment than those that would normally follow a time limited trauma, as her awareness of the continued existence of the pictures and their criminal use in a widespread way leads to an activation in [her post-traumatic] symptoms."44 As a result, Amy will require counseling for the rest of her life-counseling that, of course, costs money.45 Amy also has difficulty maintaining gainful employment in jobs that require even routine interaction with the public.46 Thus, she experiences not only ongoing psychological trauma but also substantial financial losses.
+This knowledge and ongoing victimization by possessors and distributors of Amy's child sex abuse images have had "long lasting and life changing impact[s] on her" that "are more resistant to treatment than those that would normally follow a time limited trauma, as her awareness of the continued existence of the pictures and their criminal use in a widespread way leads to an activation in [her posttraumatic] symptoms."

+As a result, Amy will require counseling for the rest of her life-counseling that, of course, costs money.

+Amy also has difficulty maintaining gainful employment in jobs that require even routine interaction with the public.

+Thus, she experiences not only ongoing psychological trauma but also substantial financial losses.

-2. Accounting for the Harms to "Vicky"47
+2. Accounting for the Harms to "Vicky"48

-"Vicky" suffered a similar fate as Amy at the hands of her father
+"Vicky" suffered a similar fate as Amy at the hands of her father images associated with the "Misty" series, received from law enforcement officials around the world.
+NCMEC Brief, supra note 31, at 5.